A data-based image representation for continuous-time LTI systems: Image representation from noisy data

 \subsection{Staircase form}

 To construct a unimodular embedding, we transform the pencil $sE_0-A_0$ corresponding to \eqref{eq:dae} into \emph{staircase form} using the algorithm described in~\cite{oarua1997improved}.
 The staircase form reveals the Kronecker canonical structure of the pencil.
-Under the conditions of Corollary~\ref{cor:p=1}, there are orthogonal matrices $Q$, $Z$ such that